the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

   - Subjugate Survivors (new Search for Survivors replacement, no Happiness bonuses but adds +1 population and +1 Production per 4 population in the city that builds it, and exchanges the free Auxiliary for a free Servus)
   - Victory Column (replaces Monument, +15 EXP to new units, +1 Local Happiness increasing to +2 during wartime)
   - Crucifixion Fields (new Prison Camp replacement, unsellable, kills 1 pop, adds +2 Culture but also adds +2 Unhappiness, awards free Legate)
-  - Frumentarii Camp (new Listening Post replacement, larger anti-spy bonus)
+  - Frumentarii Camp (new Listening Post replacement, larger anti-spy bonus, also added to "Deciv 2" fork)
 - TODO: Add a Distillery replacement that does not provide the Alcohol luxury (drugs/alcohol should be banned in Legion territory in accordance with the source material) along with at least 2 more UUs and possibly new Prison/Work Camp replacements

 #### Cult of Ignis